Ethiopia aims to take control of airports in north as conflict rages | Law-Order

 - Ethiopia

-Ethiopia aims to take control of airports and other critical infrastructure in the north of country in response to attacks by the Tigray regional forces, the government said on Monday even as it stated it was committed to a negotiated solution.
+Ethiopia aims to seize airports and other key infrastructure in the north of the country currently under the control of Tigray regional forces, the government said on Monday even as it stated it wanted a negotiated solution.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)